dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-02-05-professional-rails-testing.md

 Chapter 5.
 Writing understandable tests.

+I think this is the longest chapter but is the one that has more meat I think because it touches topics as code quality in tests, in thi case “abstractism”, ( we always hear about quality code but not in tests),  it revisits the what, the wind, the given, then as a structure for the test.
+Also how to accommodate the different files you need in the rails app, when to use helper when those are helpful, what about concerns,  when is a good practice to create a model without inheriting from active record,  how to preserve cohesion,  also AR spec future which is shared examples,  what may cause obfuscation in the tests,  whether you use subject or let in our spec, Plus the author gives a very useful opinion about how duplication ( he shares that duplication is okay when it comes to testing).

+Something that I truly liked is when the author brings up that a codebase is like a story book so each file has to be seen as a chapter, where you see essential points and it remains on those essentials topics and also incidental/distracting things that may go on the footnote or appendix.

 Tests are more than just a safety net to catch regressions.
 A test suite can serve as a guidebook to a system, showing what the system’s parts are, how the parts relate to each other, which ideas are more and less important, and of course, how are the parts of the system are supposed to behave

  A test suite is a structured collection of behavior specifications, and can also serve as the backbone for a systems design.